Sexual Assault and Early Lease Termination

 (3) Documentation from a rape crisis center or sexual assault program that provided services to the tenant,

 Yes.
-If a tenant gives a landlord 30 days’ notice that s/he intends to break the lease early after a sexual assault or stalking, the tenant remains responsible for paying rent until the lease is officially terminated 30 days later.
+If a tenant gives a landlord 30 days’ notice that he or she intends to break the lease early after a sexual assault or stalking, the tenant remains responsible for paying rent until the lease is officially terminated 30 days later.

 No. Tenants should always put safety first.
 However, physically leaving the rental unit does not mean the tenant can stop paying rent (see above).
 Tenants who plan to break their leases early after a sexual assault or stalking should always make sure their landlords know if they will be living somewhere else before the lease is officially terminated.
 If a landlord believes the tenant has improperly abandoned the rental unit, the landlord might charge the tenant extra penalties.